kesondrakey/kesondrakey.github.io/fluxtower1test.md

 <!-- Your existing HTML content starts here -->
 <h2 class="summary-heading">Summary</h2>
 <div class="summary-box">
-    <strong>Flux Tower 2:</strong> This tower is situated on an Indiana farm focused on the cultivation of corn and soy.
-Unlike its companion site (Tower 1), this site employs interim cover crops, allowing for a unique insight into the environmental impact and dynamics of cover crop farming.
+    <strong>Flux Tower 1:</strong> This tower is situated on an Indiana farm focused on the cultivation of corn and soy using conventional farming methods
 </div>
 <div class="summary-box">
     <strong>Note:</strong> This page is best viewed on a desktop format.